-Instructional Management

-- Assist in planning and assessing the educational programs. - Encourage planning of innovative education programs, assist teachers in implementing such efforts when appropriate. - Encourage the use of technology in the instructional process.

-Charter Atmosphere

-- Encourage a constructive, thoughtful climate for learning. - Promote fairness of students and staff from all cultural backgrounds. - Communicate with students and staff in an effective manner.

-Charter Improvement

-- Assist in organization of school improvement plan with staff, parents and community members. - Help principal design, manage and implement information systems to manage and track progress on charter goals and academic excellence indicators.

-Personnel Management

-- Hold employee evaluation conferences based on records of performance evaluation. - Assist principal in interviewing, selecting and orienting new charter employees.

-Administration and Fiscal/Facilities Management

-- Oversee charter operations in principal's absence. - Assist in scheduling student activities by participating in the development of class schedules, teacher assignments and extracurricular activity schedules. - Oversee student attendance records and assist the attendance clerk on truancy issues. - Requisition supplies, textbooks and equipment; verify inventory; manage records; and confirm receipts for materials. - Aid in safety drill practices and inspections. - Manage support services including transportation, custodial and cafeteria. - Abide by all federal and state laws that apply to charter schools and charter policy.
+In structional Management Assist in planning and assessing the educational programs.
+Encourage planning of innovative education programs, assist teachers in implementing such efforts when appropriate.
+Encourage the use of technology in the instructional process.
+Cl narter Atmosphere Encourage a constructive, thoughtful climate for learning.
+Promote fairness of students and staff from all cultural backgrounds.
+Communicate with students and staff in an effective manner.
+Cl narter Improvement Assist in organization of school improvement plan with staff, parents and community members.
+Help principal design, manage and implement information systems to manage and track progress on charter goals and academic excellence indicators. ersonnel Management Hold employee evaluation conferences based on records of performance evaluation.
+Assist principal in interviewing, selecting and orienting new charter employees. iministration and Fiscal/Facilities Management 1 1 Assist in scheduling student activities by participating in the development of class schedules, teacher assignments and extracurricular activity schedules.
+Oversee student attendance records and assist the attendance clerk on truancy issues.
+Requisition supplies, textbooks and equipment; verify Ш inventory; manage records; and confirm receipts for materials.
+Aid in safety drill practices and inspections.
+Manage support services including transportation, custodial and cafeteria.
+Abide by all federal and state laws that apply to charter schools and charter policy.
+St audent Management Provide for supervision of students during non-instructional hours.
+Help students develop positive behavior through a student discipline management system.
+Provide for uniform enforcement of school rules and oversee appropriate and reasonable student discipline.
+Hold parent/teacher/student conferences in regard to student and school issues.
+Demonstrate use of productive and efficient skills to raise community and parent invol481ent.

-Student Management

-- Provide for supervision of students during non-instructional hours. - Help students develop positive behavior through a student discipline management system. - Provide for uniform enforcement of school rules and oversee appropriate and reasonable student discipline. - Hold parent/teacher/student conferences in regard to student and school issues. - Demonstrate use of productive and efficient skills to raise community and parent involvement.